 3. Define the data migration type.

-You can migrate the historical data one time or configure regular data integration from various sources and systems.
+You can choose between different types of data migration.
+For example, migrate the historical data one time or configure regular data integration from various sources and systems.
 By choosing the second option, your data will be automatically synchronized (for instance, daily or once per week) in an all-in-one solution.

 4. Define the project’s goals.